kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/07_Deploying_to_the_Cloud.md

 #### The PORT variable

 On managed platforms, the port on which the application should run is often determined externally, and exposed through the `PORT` environment variable.
-If present, we can can respect this setting by configuring our `embeddedServer` in `src/jvmMain/kotlin/Server.kt` like this:
+If present, we can respect this setting by configuring our `embeddedServer` in `src/jvmMain/kotlin/Server.kt` like this:

 ```kotlin
 fun main() {